IlyaFiskhanov/Java_Calculator/README.md

 Java calculator
-The easiest calculator in java, in 180 lines of code
+The easiest calculator in java, in 180 lines of code.